jasmyn/sob/README.markdown

 Installation
 ------------
-* Create the main table and give it a test entry...
+* Create the main table and give it a test entry
 ```sql
 create table blog (
     id int unsigned not null auto_increment primary key,